-This set includes a chuck key and reversible jaws.
+This set includes a chuck key, reversible jaws, four M6x35 mounting studs and four hardened M6 nuts.
+It also includes a template to help you drill the mounting holes if your spindle has only three holes.
 The through bore of this chuck is 7/8".
 The chuck can hold work up to 80 mm (3.15") in diameter.